brenodupin/tigre/PROCESSING.md

  - Feature type: `intergenic_region` as default (customizable), or `intergenic_region_merged` for boundary-spanning regions in circular genomes.
  - Strand: Always `+` since intergenic regions are not strand-specific.
 The strandedness of the flanking features is stored in the attributes of the corresponding intergenic region (in the fields `source_up` and `source_dw`).
  - Attributes: Include upstream and downstream feature information as described above, plus a unique ID in the format `{seqid}_{feature_type}_{counter}`.

+# Experimental Intron Extraction

+TIGRE can be used (experimentally) to extract intronic regions through a multi-step process that exploits the fundamental behavior of `tigre extract`: it creates intergenic regions by identifying "gaps" between consecutive features.
+By strategically manipulating which features are present in the GFF3 file during different extraction steps, this approach redirects the gap-finding algorithm to identify intronic rather than intergenic regions.
+The key insight is that within gene boundaries, introns are essentially "voids" - i.e, gene regions that are not occupied by exons or coding sequences (CDS).

+## Multi-Step Process

+### Step 1: Initial Intergenic Extraction
+The process begins with standard TIGRE operations to extract all intergenic regions from the original genome annotations:

+1. **Clean the input**: `tigre clean` processes the original GFF3 files to resolve overlaps and boundary-spanning features.
+2. **Extract intergenic regions**: `tigre extract` identifies all gaps between annotated features and creates `intergenic_region` annotations.

+At this stage, the extracted regions represent true intergenic spaces - areas between genes where no annotations exist.

+### Step 2: Feature Combination
+The original GFF3 files are combined with their corresponding intergenic GFF3 files using `tigre combine`.
+This creates GFF3 files containing:

+- All original genomic features (genes, CDS, exons, tRNAs, etc.)
+- The newly extracted intergenic regions

+The result is a "complete"/combined genome annotation where every nucleotide position is now covered by some type of feature - either an original annotation or an intergenic region.

+### Step 3: Strategic Feature Filtering and Re-extraction
+The combined files undergo a second round of processing with strategic feature filtering:

+1. **Selective cleaning**: `tigre clean` processes the combined files, but with a crucial modification - the `--query-string` parameter is used to retain only specific feature types:
+   - `region`: Genome sequence boundaries
+   - `exon` and `CDS`: Protein-coding sequences within genes
+   - `intergenic_region` and `intergenic_region_merged`: Previously identified intergenic spaces

+   Importantly, gene annotations are **excluded** from this filtering step.

+2. **Intronic extraction**: `tigre extract` now operates on a modified landscape where:
+   - Intergenic regions occupy the spaces between genes (from Step 1)
+   - CDS and exon features occupy the coding portions within genes
+   - Gene-level boundaries are absent, creating "voids" within the original gene territories

+The algorithm identifies these intra-gene voids as gaps between CDS/exon features and intergenic regions, effectively capturing intronic sequences.

+## Output Characteristics

+The extracted intronic regions are annotated with a customizable feature type (set by `--feature-type "maybe_intron"` in the example) and follow the same attribute structure as intergenic regions:

+- `name_up`/`source_up`: Information from the upstream flanking feature (typically a CDS or exon)
+- `name_dw`/`source_dw`: Information from the downstream flanking feature (typically a CDS or exon)
+- Strand: Always `+` (strand information of flanking features is preserved in attributes)

+## Limitations and Considerations

+This experimental approach has several important limitations:

+1. **Accuracy depends on annotation quality**: The method can only identify introns in regions where gene boundaries and CDS/exon features are correctly annotated in the original GFF3 file.

+2. **Alternative splicing complexity**: In cases of alternative splicing or complex gene structures, the method may not capture all possible intronic variants.

+3. **Pseudo-introns**: The method may identify regions as "introns" that are actually gaps in annotation rather than true intronic sequences.

+4. **Feature type dependency**: The success of the extraction depends critically on the consistency of feature type naming in the input GFF3 files.

+5. **Maturase and similar protein interference**: In cases where maturases, laglidadg endonucleases, or other proteins are encoded within introns, their CDS annotations will interfere with proper intron extraction.
+These proteins are typically encoded by open reading frames located within the intronic sequences of other genes.
+When their CDS features are retained in the Selective cleaning step, they create artificial boundaries that split true intronic regions into multiple fragments.
+In such cases, users should manually remove the CDS and gene annotations of these intronic proteins from the `<AN>_clean_to_introns.gff3` files and re-run the final extraction step to obtain more accurate intronic annotations.